Internet2/grouper/grouper-misc/grouper-azure/README.md

-# office365-and-azure-ad-grouper-provisioner
+# Azure AD Provisioner

-This project is an Internet2 Grouper connector (full sync and changelog consumer) that synchronizes Grouper groups and users to Microsoft Azure Active Directory/Office 365.
+This project is an Internet2 Grouper connector that synchronizes Grouper groups and users to Microsoft Azure Active Directory/Office 365.

 Note that this currently only supports security groups.
 Support for other group types is planned.

-# Running
+# Installing

 1. build